 There are a variety of reasons why a refrigerator is not cooling.
-If you want to spare yourself some time and inconvenience, give Wright Appliance Repair a call for refrigerator repair in CITY, ST. We are happy to visit and troubleshoot the problem and correct it for you.
+If you want to spare yourself some time and inconvenience, give Wright Appliance Repair a call for refrigerator repair in Alabama.
+We are happy to visit and troubleshoot the problem and correct it for you.

 When your refrigerator isn’t cold anymore, it is time to see what the problem could be.
 A lot of times it’s something as common as a routine coil cleaning.
 However, with these modern models of refrigerators, they’re equipped with various sensors as well.

 Before we look too deep, we inspect the most common and common reasons for this problem.
 Here are some issues that we’ve found can lead to a refrigerator that will not cool:

 Is the refrigerator plugged into an outlet?
 This might seem like it’s a silly question, but we have been called out to appointments that this was the reason for the issue.
 For some reason, the refrigerator was unplugged.
 Maybe a kid did it, or an electrician during a service visit.
 Whatever the reason may be, be sure it is plugged in.